UnknownSilicon/tiny-c2/README.md

 As of 8/10/2024, the client is designed to connect only to `127.0.0.1:1234` for testing.

 After connecting, you can interact with clients through the server's CLI.
 Run `help` to see commands.

+# Goals:

+- Convert TCP sockets into non-constant connection
+  - Keep state on the server, client only connects when it wants to send info